 spends her time as a parent activist educating parents about eating disorders and eating disorders recovery.

-This Wednesday, March 24, on the HealthyPlace Mental Health TV Show, we’ll be talking with Laura about her personal experiences as well as the pitfalls that many parents fall into and what to do about them and, of course, she’ll be taking your personal questions.
+This Wednesday, March 24, on the HealthyPlace Mental Health TV Show, we'll be talking with Laura about her personal experiences as well as the pitfalls that many parents fall into and what to do about them and, of course, she'll be taking your personal questions.
 Live at 3 p.m.
 CST, 4 EST. [Editor's note: The video is no longer available.
 Other parenting a child with an eating disorder videos are available.}

 From Laura Collins